 MNAC – Museu Nacional d’Art de Catalunya

-The MNAC – Museu Nacional d’Art de Catalunya (National Art Museum of Catalonia) is an important art museum at the Parc de Montjuic in Barcelona, where the Mirò Foundation, the Archaological museum and the Caixaforum exhibition center are also located.
+The MNAC – Museu Nacional d’Art de Catalunya (National Art Museum of Catalonia) is an important art museum at the Parc de Montjuic in Barcelona, where the Mirò Foundation, the Archeological Museum, and the Caixaforum exhibition center are also located.

-The MNAC is housed inside the Palau Nacional, a renaissance revival building realised in 1929 for the World Exposition.
-The museum is primarily dedicated to Catalan art from the Middle-Aages to the 20th century, but also displays works from international masters.
+The MNAC is housed inside the Palau Nacional, a renaissance revival building realized in 1929 for the World Exposition.
+The museum is primarily dedicated to Catalan art from the Middle Ages to the 20th century but also displays works from international masters.